 Today, and to our knowledge, the only procedure to detect stuttering is the one used in MicroChecker (Van Oosterhout et al., 2004).
 Though it works well enough, it only studies each locus one by one, which is fine because stuttering presence and intensity are expected to be locus specific.
-Nonetheless, MicroChecker tests for stuttering in each subsample separately, though a global test might be more powerful and robust.
-Furthermore, MicroChecker was developed under Microsoft® Windows in 2003 (Windows XP).
-In the most recent version (Windows 10) running the setup program can be tricky.
-On some computers, the setup program stops at some percent of the process and the user must end it and run again the setup program as many times as necessary (e.g. six times).
-We may fear that next versions of Windows will be completely incompatible with this program.
-For other operating systems, MicroChecker requires some specific emulators to work.
+Nonetheless, MicroChecker tests for stuttering in each subsample separately, though a global test might be more powerful.
+Furthermore, MicroChecker was developed under Microsoft® Windows in 2003 (Windows XP), and it begins to display incompatibility issues with most current systems.
 A simple alternative, which can detect and test for the presence of stuttering at each locus overall subsamples on any platform kind would thus be welcome and timely.